vendrhub/vendr-documentation/content/docs/payment-providers/quickpay/1.0.0/quickpay-v10-checkout-onetime/getting-started/configuring-umbraco.md

 ---
 title: Configuring Umbraco
-description: Documentation for the QuickPay V10 payment provider for Vendr, the eCommerce solution for Umbraco v8+
+description: Documentation for the QuickPay V10 (One Time) payment provider for Vendr, the eCommerce solution for Umbraco v8+
 ---

 ## Create Payment Method